th7mo/th7mo.com/src/content/garden/commit.md

 ---
 title: "Commit"
-description: "Snapshots of Git repository"
+description: "A snapshot of the repository's currently staged changes"
 ---

 A commit is a snapshot of a [Git](git) repository.
 Commits should be short, ideally representing an [atomic](atomic) change.